jipegit/OSXAuditor/README.md

 ## Development status

-**OS X Auditor is no longer maintained**
+**OS X Auditor IS NO LONGER MAINTAINED - YOU SHOULD NOT USE IT**

 ## Support

-OS X Auditor started as a week-end project and is now barely maintained.
+OS X Auditor started as a week-end project and is no longer maintained.
 It has been forked by the great guys @ Yelp who created osxcollector.

-If you are looking for a production / corporate solution I do recommend you to move to osxcollector (https://github.com/Yelp/osxcollector)
+I do recommend you to use to osxcollector (https://github.com/Yelp/osxcollector)

 ## How to install